codswort/INFO/SQL2_Info_v1.0/README.md

 # Info21 v1.0

-Data analysis and statistics for School 21.
+Data analysis and statistics for School.

 ## Contents